-

 First visit - examination

-The first visit includes a thorough clinical examination (parents or guardians are advised to accompany the children for the first visit).
-The examination includes x-rays, photographs and in some cases casts of the teeth.
-This visit takes 45-60 minutes. -
+The first visit inlcudes a thorough clinical examination (parents of guardians are advised to accompany the children for the first visit).
+The examination includes x-rays, photographs and in some cases casts or scans of the teeth.
+The visit takes 45-60 minutes.

 Treatment planning